foundations-fall-2016/session4/readme.md

 * {
     margin:0;
     padding:0;
-    box-sizing: border-box !important;
+    box-sizing: border-box;
 }
 ```

-And then use padding - as opposed to margins which are not part of the box model - to achieve our goals.
+And then use padding as opposed to margins - which are not part of the box model - to achieve our goals.
 (Note: remove the alternating layout.)

 ```
 .menu-list {